mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 * `fast`

-  * This mode is similar to the `local` mode where it will only affect the connection that does the write but where the `local` mode waits for a slave server to catch up, the `fast` mode will only use servers that are known to have replicated the write.
-This means that if no slave has replicated the write, the master where the write was done will be used.
+  * This mode is similar to the `local` mode where it will only affect the connection that does the write but where the `local` mode waits for a replica server to catch up, the `fast` mode will only use servers that are known to have replicated the write.
+This means that if no replica has replicated the write, the primary where the write was done will be used.
 The value of `causal_reads_timeout` is ignored in this mode.
 Currently the replication state is only updated by the mariadbmon monitor whenever the servers are monitored.
 This means that a smaller `monitor_interval` provides faster